ibm-cloud-docs/appid/pre-sign-in.md

    | `idp` | The identity provider that the user authenticates with.
 Options include: `saml`, `cloud_directory`, `facebook`, `google`, `appid_custom`, `ibmid`. |
    | `idp-identity` | The unique identifier provided by the identity provider. |
    | `profile` | The user's profile that contains the custom attribute JSON mapping. |
-   {: caption="Table 2.
-The components of the POST request" caption-side="top"}
+   {: caption="The components of the POST request" caption-side="top"}

    Example request:
    ```sh